shrikumaran-vijayan/shrikumaran-vijayan/README.md

 ### Hi there 👋

+I'm Shrikumaran Vijayan, and I am a solution/application architect having vast expertise in building enterprise grade application built on top of Java and related framework.

 <!--
 **shrikumaran-vijayan/shrikumaran-vijayan** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.